zzzelle/wingz/README.md

    ```

    The API is at `http://localhost:8000/api/`.

-   I'm testing it using Insomia, but I setup the Browsable API so you can browse it in a web browser as well.
+I'm using Insomia, but I setup the [Browsable API](http://localhost:8000/api/) so you can view it directly in the browser.

+I've also setup [Swagger docs](http://localhost:8000/api/docs/swagger/) so you can check all the endpoints and try them out.

 ## Authentication